Vere Temple: Life

 Vere Temple was born at Boreham Manor, two miles east of Warminster, Wiltshire to parents Grenville and Katherine Temple.
-Grenville Taylor was a man of "private means".
+Her father was a man of "private means".
 She showed an early aptitude for art, and her mother compiled an album of her drawings, the earliest of which was dated December 1901 and in which "it is possible to spot evidence of the extraordinary 'eye' which was in due course to blossom".
-From the 1920s her work was exhibited in many leading galleries across the country.
-In 1932 Temple had her portrait painted by Sir Cedric Morris.
+From the 1920s, her work was exhibited in many leading galleries across the country, including the New Society of Artists in London.
+In 1932, Temple had her portrait painted by Sir Cedric Morris.

-In 1939 she was living in a flat in Notting Hill, London.
+In 1939, she was living in a flat in Notting Hill, London.
 By the 1940s, Temple was living at Tollard Royal, Wiltshire.
+By 1947, Temple was a member of the Royal Entomological Society of London.

 She died in 1980 in Ringwood, Hampshire.
 In 1981, an auction of her "studio collection of very fine botanical, entomological, domestic and wildlife drawings, watercolours and book illustrations" was sold in more than 180 lots by the auctioneers Lawrence's of Crewkerne.

-By 1947, Temple was a Member of the Royal Entomological Society of London.

 Examples of her art are held in the collections of the British Council, Manchester City Gallery, the National Portrait Gallery and the Museum of New Zealand Te Papa Tongarewa.